phalcon-orphanage/docs/en/reference/models.rst

 is traversed several times, the query must be executed the same number of times.

-Storing large query results in memory could consume many resources, because of this, resultsets are obtained from the database in chunks of 32 rows reducing the need for re-execute the request in several cases.
+Storing large query results in memory could consume many resources, because of this, resultsets are obtained from the database in chunks of 32 rows reducing the need for re-execute the request in several cases also saving memory.

 Note that resultsets can be serialized and stored in a cache backend. :doc:`Phalcon\\Cache <cache>` can help with that task.
 However, serializing data causes :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` to retrieve all the data from the database in an array,